Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

 result, the service can be configured to upload the output via SFTP or managed file transfer.

-In this blog post, I'll briefly cover the process we took to build this, the challenges we encountered along the way, and the end result.
+In this blog post, I'll briefly cover the process we (Jack, the implementation consultant, and myself) took to build this, the challenges we encountered along the way, and the end result.

-## Project Kick-off
+## Takeoff

-The airline company Qantas makes heavy use of Deputy within its ground teams -- technicians, engineers, cleaners, and other staff essential to the safe operation of Qantas aircraft.
+[Qantas](https://en.wikipedia.org/wiki/Qantas) makes heavy use of Deputy within its ground teams -- technicians, engineers, cleaners, and other staff essential to the safe operation of Qantas aircraft.

-The earliest engineering work that I produced for Qantas was called the _GroundStar RealTime Roster Export_ in 2019.
-In brief terms, this was a button on the _Schedule_ tab of Deputy which a manager could use to download a formatted plain text file containing the data for all the shifts in the upcoming week.
+The earliest engineering work that I produced for Qantas was the _GroundStar RealTime Roster Export_ in 2019.
+In brief terms, this was a button on the _Schedule_ tab of Deputy which would download a formatted plain text file containing the data for all the shifts in the upcoming week.
-This text file could be imported into GroundStar RealTime in order to sync the schedules between the two systems[^2-systems].
+This text file could be imported into GroundStar RealTime (scheduling system) in order to sync the schedules[^2-systems].

 Qantas were reportedly very happy with the end result.
 It performed exactly how they wanted.

-They were so happy that after a few months of using this feature, they asked (via the implementation consultant, Jack) for more.
+They were so happy that after a few months of using this feature, they asked for more.

 ## Scaling Out